-My name is Megan Argo, professional astrophysicist and science communicator.
+My name is Megan Argo, professional astrophysicist and freelance science communicator.
 I am a lecturer in astronomy at the University of Central Lancashire in Preston (see my teaching page), studying galaxies in the nearby universe with radio telescopes (see my publications list), and give public lectures and schools workshops all over the country (see my events list).

 I have worked as a scientist in the UK, Australia and the Netherlands, and been lucky enough to observe with some of the best radio telescopes around the world, in Europe, India, the USA and Australia.
 My passion for sharing the wonders of the universe with children of all ages has taken me from northern Scotland to outback Western Australia, via rural India, the mountains of Columbia, and cosmopolitan South Africa.